dedalus94/Covid-19/README.md

 Paper trying to explain the post-lockdown linear growths: https://www.pnas.org/content/117/37/22684

 This approach simply consists in assuming the same exponential growth observed during the first period of the epidemic to make predictions about an unmitigated spread of covid-19, and it is not correct.
-The exponential growth will continue for a period of time which depends on, among other things, on RT.
+The exponential growth will only continue for a period of time which depends on, among other things, on RT.

 ## How to navigate the notebook, file source, general ideas behind this work: